Living in a small, densely populated community, it is imperative that we all be considerate neighbors.

 Building/Zoning(Use) Permits To initiate any building project on your property, please contact the borough office.
 A permit, now being referred to as a borough Zoning Permit is still required to erect any manmade item, which includes a deck, patio, fence, pool, and shed .
 A Zoning Permit is required for these, as well as any addition or structure you might wish to add to your property.
 Although Permits are not needed for general maintenance such as painting, replacement of siding, or re-shingling of your existing roof, you are requested to notify the Borough Office before starting any repair work.
 As you are aware, we are under the mandated Unified Construction Code (UCC) which requires a Building Permit and inspection by a Building Code Officer to review proposed construction, including certain size sheds/garages and pools.
 Projects which fall under the Code will be referred to the BCO.

 Burning Burning is not allowed in the Borough.
 Due the number of complaints and health concerns, the Council felt it necessary to prohibit burning.
+Recreational burning pits are not allowed.
+A barbeque grill is permitted to cook food, only.

 Conversion Apartments – Houses and business establishments may not be converted into apartments.
 All existing houses and buildings shall remain as single family dwellings or the use as allowed by ordinance in that zone.